Sigma Chi Policy on Alcohol & Drugs

 a.
 Alcohol above 15% ABV (30 proof) is prohibited from the premises of all facilities that are in fact or are reasonably considered to be chapter houses, lodges, or meeting spaces of Sigma Chi chapters.

 12. To promote continuing awareness and understanding of applicable laws and expectations of conduct associated with the involvement of alcoholic beverages in any Fraternity activity, each chapter shall instruct members and pledges on the laws regarding the legal drinking age, the regulation of the sale and distribution of alcohol, open container laws and other laws applicable in the state, province or community in which the chapter is located.
 Such instruction shall include, at a minimum, an explanation of Dram Shop laws, implied consent and host liquor liability.

-13. Effective August 1, 2018, during a period of time when a chapter is actively engaged in an effort to recruit, pledge or train new members, the chapter is prohibited from organizing, hosting, or participating in or contributing to the organization of an event where alcohol is served, present or otherwise made available.
-To clarify, the prohibition on alcohol at any function applies during recruitment and through pledgeship for all members and pledges regardless of age.
+13. During a period of time when a chapter is actively engaged in an effort to recruit, pledge or train new members, the chapter may organize, host, participate in, or contribute to the organization of up to four (4) events where alcohol is served, present or otherwise made available.

 In order to promote the highest sense of responsibility for the health and safety of persons who consume alcoholic beverages, instruction shall also be provided with the goal of encouraging intervention that would prevent any person from drinking to excess, or from engaging in any potentially dangerous activity while under the influence of alcohol, and with respect to procedures to be following in the event of an accident, injury or other alcohol- or drug-related emergency.